mohan8900/Circulate-the-values-of-N-variables/README.md

 ![git log](mohan2.png)

 ## Result:
-thus the program is solved using python programming
+Thus the program is solved using python programming